By Richard Krugel

-Step 1: Determine trend and use Fibonacci extensions on 4 hour chart
+Step 1: Determine the trend and use Fibonacci extensions on 4-hour chart

 Using simple trend lines, I was able to determine that AUD/USD has broken its previous intermediate blue trend line to the upside and its previous market structure (red horizontal line).
 So the intermediate trend at that time was upwards making me search for long entries.

 Using my Fibonacci ratios tool I connected the 3 swings (black arrows) to project my Fib extension ratios upwards, assuming that price will find resistance at one of those levels giving me a corrective pattern.